leeang/Embedded-System-Design/notes.md

 ###AVR GCC Flowchart
 ![AVR GCC] (http://upload.wikimedia.org/wikipedia/commons/0/0f/Avr-gcc.png)

 High level language files get compiled into .s files (speaking Assembly Language) by the **C Compiler**.
 Then the **Assembler** forms a .obj file from these .s & .S files.
-At the next stage, the **Linker** looks for definitions of operators used by this .obj file from related libraries and adds the startup code to generate a .elf file.
+At the next stage, the **Linker** links related libraries and adds the startup code to generate a .elf file.
 Eventually, the .elf file is converted into a hex file (which will be uploaded to the programmer) by the **object copy**.

 ##Example Exam Question
 ####Lecture 6